MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/sample-android-activity-tracker-web-api.md

 ---
-title: "Sample: Android Activity Tracker for Dynamics 365 and Web API (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Sample: Android Activity Tracker for Dynamics 365 for Customer Engagement and Web API (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "The activity tracker sample application enables you to connect to your Dynamics 365 organization, query for your contacts, and add a quick activity record related to a contact." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "The activity tracker sample application enables you to connect to your Dynamics 365 for Customer Engagement organization, query for your contacts, and add a quick activity record related to a contact." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""